n7tae/DigitalVoice/README.md

 ```
 make install
 ```
 All the configuration files are located in ~/.config/qdv and the qdv executable is in ~/bin.
-Please note that symbolic links are installed, so you can do a `make clean` to get rid of the intermediate object files.
+Please note that symbolic links are installed, so you can do a `make clean` to get rid of the intermediate object files, but don't delete the build directory unless you want to remove *qdv* from your system.

 If you are planning on doing linking, you need host files:
 ```